mwinokan/InspirationTracing/README.md

 Manually identified:
 - 56 fragment-derivative pairs `"Max Eyeball" == YES` in [A71EV2A_sucos](A71EV2A_sucos.xslx)
 - 58 additional possible fragment-derivative pairs `"Max Eyeball" == MAYBE` in [A71EV2A_sucos](A71EV2A_sucos.xslx)

+- At least one example of XCA helping to map crystalform site observations onto eachother

+## CHIKV_Mac

+- XCA helps to map different chains in the same crystalform onto each other